gd-75/simple-logger/README.md

 # SimpleLogger
 Simple PSR-3 compliant logger; less than 200 SLOC and 4 files.

+Only one dependency, `psr/log`, use this package with confidence.

 This was originally a library that I developed for my own projects, but I thought it might be worth sharing.
 If you have any comments or spot a bug, feel free to open an issue.

 Tests will eventually come later.